-We offer different types of scholarships which are open to all students with excellent grades and a strong performance in the Frankfurt School admissions process.
+We offer different types of scholarships that are open to all students with excellent grades and a strong performance in the Frankfurt School admissions process.
 They consist of a 25%, 50%, 75% or 100% reduction of the tuition fees.
 Also, we take into consideration your background, motivation, financial need and extracurricular engagement.

-The following Scholarship programmes are available for future BSc students:
+The following scholarship programmes are available for future BSc students:

 How to apply

 Under no circumstances is it possible to apply for a scholarship if a student has already begun his or her BSc studies at Frankfurt School.
-The decision of the Committee is final and cannot be appealed.
+The decision of the committee is final and cannot be appealed.
 There is no legal right to a scholarship.

 The scholarship may be reduced or revoked at any time if the student behaves in a way that is incompatible with the norms and values of Frankfurt School or the intentions of the scholarship.
 Frankfurt School may reclaim tuition reductions if the student made false statements in the application.

-The diversity scholarship programme promotes diversity in terms of race, academic background, gender and ability and consists of either a 25% or 50% reduction in tuition fees.
+The Diversity Scholarship Programme promotes diversity in terms of race, academic background, gender and ability and consists of either a 25% or 50% reduction in tuition fees.
 If you feel that you meet one of the following criteria, you are welcome to apply to one of the following scholarships.

 Overview of Diversity Scholarships